Applications of the Isolating Fusion Algorithm to Table Algebras and Association Schemes: The Isolating Fusion Algorithm

 \item Apply this extra step only if $\mathbf{B}$ is invariant under an involution of $A$, and an $\mathcal{I}$-isolating fusion is desired.
 First, start with a minimal partition $\Sigma'_0$ for which $b_{I_1},\dots,b_{I_q},b_{I_1}^*, \dots,b_{I_q}^* \in \{b_J : J \in \Sigma'_0 \}$.
 If no such partition exists, return {\tt fail}.
 Repeat Steps 1 and 2.
 If {\tt fail} is not returned, and Step 2 outputs a semifusion that is not a fusion, then we refine the resulting $\Sigma_2$ to the minimal partition $\Sigma'_2$ for which $b_{J_i}, b_{J_i}^* \in \{b_J : J \in \Sigma'_2 \}$.
 We then replace $\Sigma'_0$ by $\Sigma'_2$ and repeat Steps 1 and 2 again.
 Repeat this procedure until either {\tt fail} is returned or the output of Step 2 is a fusion. \end{enumerate}

 While the algorithm is reasonably simple to implement, its main advantage is that isolating fusions are calculated directly, so it can be applied with success on reasonably large bases, and works equally well in both commutative and noncommutative situations.
 For instance, in the course of generating data for the last section here we were applying it to obtain singleton-isolating fusions of Schurian schemes of order between $500$ and $600$ within a few minutes.
-It supplements the fusion capabilities of the packages {\tt coco2p} \cite{coco2p} and {\tt AssociationSchemes} \cite{AssociationSchemes} by opening up new ways to search for fusions with desired properties.
 To illustrate the use of the algorithm for association schemes and coherent configurations, we give applications in the next sections.